ThomasRettig/thomas-rettig-hugo/content/posts/Word Count.md

 </table>

 Solely from the agglutination index, there is a difference 0.37 between the agglutinative Swahili and the non-agglutinative English.
 So, what does that mean?
 I suppose it works like this: A text written in Swahili can fit in almost two times more content than a text written in English.
 So is word count really accurate?
 Is it really a universal marker of text length?
-Let’s not even get into Mandarin, which itself is perhaps one of the most agglutinative languages, which was, for whatever reason, seemingly omitted from the aforementioned study.
+Let’s not even get into Mandarin, which itself is perhaps one of the most agglutinative languages in the world, which was, for whatever reason, seemingly omitted from the aforementioned study.

 ## Personal thoughts

 Based on the above, how then, do we measure document length more accurately?
 I have a theory.
 Based on the assumption that clause-binding words/phrases such as “therefore”, “so”, “hence”, “as a result” indicate a certain degree of logical advancement in content, we could instead count these words/phrases in a text such that a greater number would result in a higher “content length” value.

 Maybe, we could go even further.
 What if we could leverage an unsupervised [machine learning](https://en.wikipedia.org/wiki/Machine_learning) model to understand the “content length”?
 This is a super interesting idea, and could actually be useful.
 For the time being, while word count still has its place in school, I hope that more robust systems for measuring content length can be developed in the future.